shudaniel/ICMP_Ping/README.md

     If you specify OPTIONAL TTL, than that is the TTL value that the packets will have.

-    Any additional command line arguments afterwards will be ignored
+    Any additional command line arguments afterwards will be ignored.

+    Each ping request has a 3 second timeout.
+One ping is sent every 2 seconds.

 ### To clean:
     `make clean`